The Québec maritime Blog

 Guided activities or hikes on your own are perfect opportunities to observe moose, woodland caribou and white-tailed deer in their natural habitats—a thrilling experience at any age.
 Sighting a moose drinking from a lake or a white-tailed deer with its fawn will give you the feeling of being one with nature.
 The forested areas of the maritime regions of Québec are home to rich and abundant wildlife.
 Keep reading to find out where to see moose, caribou and deer in our regions.

 Generally independent and solitary, moose are the largest members of the deer family and the undisputed kings of our forests.
 Although these animals can be found in many areas in Bas-Saint-Laurent, Gaspésie and Côte-Nord, the moose population is particularly dense in the Réserve faunique de Matane.
-To learn more about these majestic animals, be sure to participate in a photo safari with an experienced guide who will lead to some of the best spots to observe moose and take great photos of them.
+Inquire at the John Registration Centre to find out the best places to see these impressive animals (the weather and time of day may impact your chances of encountering moose).

 Moose are also found in large numbers in the Réserve faunique des Chic-Chocs and Parc national de la Gaspésie, particularly in the Lake Cascapédia sector.
 You can stay in this area at the Auberge de montagne des Chic-Chocs, the Gîte du Mont-Albert hotel or in a campground.
 Go for a hike and you are bound to catch a glimpse of a moose feeding in a pond, wetland or fir stand.